CYBERSECURITY A-Z

 • Stage 4: Validation – Verifying vulnerabilities and exposures

-During this stage, organizations validate and verify the vulnerabilities and exposures identified in the previous stages.
+During this step, organizations validate and verify the vulnerabilities and exposures identified in the previous steps.
 They conduct comprehensive tests and assessments to confirm the presence of these vulnerabilities.
-This stage ensures accuracy in identifying and addressing potential risks.
+This step ensures accuracy in identifying and addressing potential risks.

 • Stage 5: Mobilization – Taking action to mitigate threats

-The final stage of a CTEM strategy involves taking action to mitigate the identified threats and vulnerabilities.
+The final step involves taking action to mitigate the identified threats and vulnerabilities.
 Organizations implement appropriate security measures, such as patching vulnerabilities, strengthening network defenses, and enhancing incident response capabilities.
-This stage aims to minimize the impact of potential threats and ensure the overall security of the organization.
+This step aims to minimize the impact of potential threats and ensure the overall security of the organization.

-By following these five stages of a CTEM strategy, organizations can establish a robust framework for managing cyber threats and exposures.
+By following these five steps, organizations can establish a robust framework for managing cyber threats and exposures.
 It enables them to proactively identify, assess, and mitigate potential risks, thereby safeguarding their critical assets and ensuring the continuity of their operations.

 Understanding the limitations of traditional vulnerability management